+Parathyroid tumors usually are benign

 Initial evaluation of the patient will determine if the kidneys, heart or nervous system are affected by the high calcium levels.
 If this is the case, treatment with medication and intravenous fluids may be needed prior to removal of the parathyroid tumor.

 A technique developed at ASCM is minimally invasive parathyroidectomy (MIP).
-Traditional surgery involves a 4 to 5 inch incision on the ventral mid line incision.
+Traditional surgery involves a 4 inch incision on the ventral (front) of the neck.
 MIP involves mapping the exact location of the parathyroid tumor with ultrasound imaging while the patient is positioned on the operating table.
-During MIP, a 1" incision is made directly over the tumor, muscles are separated, tumor is exteriorized out of the incision and then removed.
+During MIP, a 1/2 to 1" incision is made directly over the tumor, muscles are separated, tumor is exteriorized out of the incision and then removed.
 At the conclusion of surgery, local anesthetic called Nocita is injected in the surgical site, which provides pain relief for up to 72 hours after the procedure.

 Aftercare and Results

-After surgery, you can continue to give your pet a prescribed pain reliever to minimize discomfort.
+After surgery, you can continue to give your pet a prescribed pain reliever to minimize discomfort (most dogs do not need any pain medication with the MIP technique and Nocita).
 It’s also extremely important to limit your dog’s activity for 3 weeks after surgery.